keen/keen-js/README.md

 ## Record a single event

-Here is a basic example for tracking "purchases" in your app:
+Here is an example for recording a "purchases" event.
+Note that dollar amounts are tracked in cents:

 ```javascript
 // Configure an instance for your project